mapzen/documentation/docs/index.md

 If you send a query without a valid API key (keyless access), the rate limits for Mapzen Search, Turn-by-Turn, Matrix, and Elevation are reduced to 1,000 requests per day, 6 per minute, and 1 per second.

-If you find a problem, or have enhancement suggestions for Mapzen's products, send a note to hello@mapzen.com or add an issue to the GitHub project.
+If you find a problem, need higher limits, or have enhancement suggestions for Mapzen's products, send a note to hello@mapzen.com.

 #### Check your usage